gregorylira/Analyze-the-videogame-sales-database/README.md

 The video game sales database available in kaggle was used.
 (Database available in the archives)

-We calculated measures of centrality and dispersion, from the values ​​available in the datasets and created boxplots.
+We calculated the measures of centrality and dispersion, from the values ​​available in the datasets and created boxplots.

 for the second part of the project we made graphs for the data analysis.